executors/executors/explanatory.md

          `dynamic_thread_pool`, and we expect this type of thread pool to be both dynamically and automatically resizable.

+### Execution Resources

+Our executors model describes execution agents as bound to *execution resources*, which we imagine as the physical hardware and software facilities upon which execution happens.
+However, our design does not incorporate a programming model for execution resources.
+We expect that future proposals will extend our work by describing a programming model for programming tasks such as enumerating the resources of a system and querying the underlying resources of a particular execution context.

 ### Heterogeneity

 Contemporary execution resources are heterogeneous.
 CPU cores, lightweight CPU